Accla/d4m/README.txt

             matlab_src/
             TEST/

-- Change directory to d4m_api-X.X.X directory, which will be referred to as D4M_HOME.
+- From here on we will refer to the full path to d4m_api-X.X.X as D4M_HOME.

-- If you are using matlab, it may be convenient to setup the startup.m with the path to d4m_api and its source directory
+- If you are using Matlab, it may be convenient to setup the startup.m with the path to d4m_api and its source directory
    - Do addpath command for the matlab_src directory
    - Have it run the DBinit script